 But not only consequences of wildfires can be devastating and life-threatening, as even fires occurring in a building or house can result in catastrophic injuries and leave you disabled and disfigured for the rest of your life.

-Litigating wildfires in Los Angeles and all across California is difficult because after establishing the chain of events leading up to the wildfire, it often turns out that no one can be held liable as the blaze was caused by strong winds, heat, dryness and other natural conditions.
+Litigating wildfires in Los Angeles and all across California is difficult because after establishing the chain of events leading up to the wildfire, it often turns out that no one can be held liable as the blaze was caused by strong winds, heat, dryness, and other natural conditions.

-When litigating fires occurring on in someone else’s property, on the other hand, the owner of the property may be held liable for failing to exercise reasonable care and take all precautions to prevent fire accidents and burn injuries.
+When litigating fires occurring on someone else’s property, on the other hand, the owner of the property may be held liable for failing to exercise reasonable care and take all precautions to prevent fire accidents and burn injuries.